Olezha83/isAnagram-functions/README.md

-# Few ways to check if two strings are anagrams
+# Few ways to check if two strings are an anagram

 ### First